-The national estimates presented in this report are based on death certificate records obtained from all 50 states, the District of Columbia, New York City, and some U.S. territories, directly augmented by information collected in CPSC's In-Depth Investigations (IDIs), and to a lesser extent, news articles, and medical examiners' reports contained in the CPSC Injury or Potential Injury Incident (IPII) database.
+The national estimates presented in this report are based on death certificate records obtained from all 50 states, the District of Columbia, New York City, and some U.S. territories, directly augmented by information collected in CPSC's In-Depth Investigations (IDIs), and, to a lesser extent, news articles and medical examiners' reports contained in the CPSC Injury or Potential Injury Incident (IPII) database.
 Death certificate data from some states can lag for months, or even years, and may not be available in time for use in this report.

-The estimates of consumer product-related CO poisoning deaths presented in this report are based on reporting up to September 1, 2022.
+The estimates of consumer product-related CO poisoning deaths presented in this report are based on reporting up to September 1, 2023.
 The National Center for Health Statistics (NCHS) has records of every death certificate filed in the United States and its territories.
 Before 2017, there was evidence that CPSC records contained a large portion of the records reported to NCHS.
 For the years 2008 through 2015, CPSC records contain approximately 82 percent of all the fatal CO poisoning deaths that occurred in the United States as reported to NCHS.
 However, in 2016, and to a slightly lesser extent in 2017, there appears to have been an anomaly with the method used by Texas in assigning ICD-10 codes used in this analysis, in particular, the Y17 code (see Appendix A for details on the methodology used to determine estimates).
 The estimates presented here are based on the number of deaths for which CPSC has records, scaled to the NCHS totals, to adjust for missing records.
 Appendix A of this report describes the detailed process used to generate the national estimates presented in this report.

-It also should be noted that, due to extended reporting delays from a small proportion of U.S. states, a potentially significant portion of death certificates are missing from the 2018 and 2019 data.
-Although most states apparently completed reporting through 2019, there seems to be not even a single death certificate captured in CPSC databases from the state of Washington for the year 2018 or 2019.
-This seems to reflect delays considerably beyond most other states that have not reported additional 2018 or prior deaths since July 2021, when data were already consolidated for last year's version of this report.
-Consequently, estimates for years 2018 and earlier remain unchanged since last year.
-There also appear to be anomalies with reporting from Wisconsin and Texas, highly suggestive of incomplete capture of relevant death certificates from those states for 2018 and 2019.
-Some adjustments were made using historical patterns to account for anomalies in previous years 2016 and 2017 for the state of Texas, when there was no comparable anomaly for the state of Wisconsin.
-For the years 2018 and 2019, there are not yet sufficient data to support special adjustments for any of these three states, and therefore, the estimates should be considered incomplete for those most recent 2 years.
-See additional discussion on this topic in Appendix A.
+It also should be noted that, due to extended reporting delays from a small number of U.S. states, a potentially significant portion of death certificates are missing from the 2018, 2019, and 2020 data.
+Although most states appear to have completed reporting of death certificates through at least December 31, 2020, no death certificates from the state of Washington are captured in CPSC databases for any of the years 2018, 2019, or 2020.
+There also appear to be anomalies with reporting from Wisconsin and Texas, highly suggestive of incomplete capture of relevant death certificates from those states for 2018, 2019, and 2020.
+Some adjustments were made for prior completed years using historical patterns to account for anomalies in the years 2016 and 2017 for the state of Texas, when there was no comparable anomaly for the state of Wisconsin.
+For the years 2018, 2019, and 2020 there are not yet sufficient data to support special adjustments for any of these three states, and therefore, the estimates are not considered fully complete for these most recent 3 years.
+Most estimates for the years 2018 and earlier remain unchanged since last year's report, despite 2018 continuing to be classified as only partially complete.
+However, with the benefit of additional investigations and reports for